arpitgarg123/Garava-official/readme.md

 locomotive ✅
 navitems are clickable  ✅
-discover btton click done ✅ & navigate all products are also done✅ but all products not show and fix sidebar
+discover btton click done ✅ & navigate all products are also done✅ but all products not show and fix sidebar checkout ui fix whatsup number add and share links are not active